 South Lake Tahoe, CA — In an astonishing announcement that has thrown the anthropology community into turmoil, a group of archaeologists from Brigham Young and Southern Methodist University have discovered what appears to be the ancient lost city of Atlantis at the bottom of Lake Tahoe.
-The announcement, which was made earlier this week, was a part of a 4-month underwater study that even surprised the team leaders.
+The announcement was made earlier this week and was part of a 4-month underwater study that even surprised the team leaders.

 “You have to understand the kind of environment that we’ve been operating in,” said lead SMU anthropologist and group representative Henry “Hank” Starnes, Ph.D. on the archaeological team that made the discovery.
-“There were all kinds of rumors about ruins at the bottom of Lake Tahoe.
-Most of the anthropology community dismissed these kinds of things as conspiracy thinking, but the SMU and BYU team takes these kinds of claims seriously.”
+“There were rumors about ruins at the bottom of Lake Tahoe.
+Most of the anthropology community dismissed these things as conspiracy thinking, but the SMU and BYU team takes these kinds of claims seriously.”

 They received funding from wealthy anonymous donors and the Nevada Gaming Commission, or NGC.